San Michele Mondovì: Piazza Umberto I

 The main square of the town is Piazza Umberto I. It was built in the fascist era, in fact you can see the large space, the terrace and the typical architecture of that historical period.

+Religious architecture

 Church of San Michele Arcangelo

 The parish church of San Michele is dedicated to Saint Michael the Archangel, the patron saint of the town which bears his name.

 a church was built in 1710, to replace the old church; in 1900, however, the new bell tower and the new presbytery were built.

 Structure

 The church, probably the work of the Monregalese architect Francesco Gallo, is in Neoclassical style.

 Churchyard

 The churchyard can be reached via a staircase in front of the church or from the right and left side where it is at street level.

 The churchyard has a stone pavement.

 Entrance

 Once you go up to the churchyard, you can enter the church through the entrance door.
 The entrance is separated from the interior by a wooden compass.

 Usually entry is permitted through the side doors, while on special occasions, the central door is also opened.